Benchmarking LLMs Insight Discovery Capabilities through Synthetic Problem Generation

 • Produce realistic problem descriptions that also make business/scientific sense

-• Generating synthetic data for a given problem specification is even a harder task - here are our top level learnings:some text
+• Generating synthetic data for a given problem specification is even a harder task - here are our top level learnings:

 • LLMs are still challenged by code generation tasks; getting python code that runs without crashing requires multiple iterations, and even then successful completion is not guaranteed.